Curried Lamb and Spinach Burgers

 and place dish in oven.
 Bake 30 to 45 minutes, or until the dish is

 piping hot throughout and cheese is melted.
-The New York Times Cook Book by Craig Claiborne

 Cincinnati Chili

-- 2 Tbl olive oil
+- 2 tbsp. olive oil

 - 1 can(28oz.) plum tomatoes with juices,